-Parameters were learned iteratively, first learning TF activity and potentiation, then TF concentration, then allowing the motifs themselves to be changed, then including a parameter that limited the maximum binding of each TF, and finally learning position-specific activity parameters, each time, learning the new parameters and updating those previously included with a single pass through the data.
+Parameters were learned iteratively, first learning TF activity and potentiation, then TF concentration, then allowing the motifs themselves to be changed, and finally, including a parameter that limited the maximum binding of each TF, each time, learning the new parameters and updating those previously included with a single pass through the data.

-Transcriptional models were implemented in Tensorflow (74), minimizing the mean squared error between predicted and measured expression level using the AdamOptimizer and learning in batches of 1,024 promoters.
-In all cases (except the linear model above), potentiation and activity parameters were regularized with an L1 penalty (0.00001), motifs were regularized with an L2 penalty (0.000001), and position-specific activity biases (when present) were regularized with an L2 penalty (0.00001) on the difference between adjacent (by location l) activity biases.
-Learning rate was set to 0.04 for the epoch learning activity and potentiation parameters, 0.01 when also learning concentration, and 0.001 when also learning motifs, activity limits, and position-specific activities.
-All analyses used the models that did not include activity limits, with the exception of the comparisons to Miller et al. (24) data, and the position-specific activity model.
+Transcriptional models were implemented in Tensorflow (6), minimizing the mean squared error between predicted and measured expression level using the AdamOptimizer and learning in batches of 1,024 promoters.
+In all cases, potentiation and activity parameters were regularized with an L1 penalty (0.00001) and motifs were regularized with an L2 penalty (0.000001).
+Learning rate was set to 0.04 for the epoch learning activity and potentiation parameters, 0.01 when also learning concentration, and 0.001 when also learning motifs and when learning activity limits.
+All analyses used the models that did not include activity limits, with the exception of the position and orientation analysis and the comparisons to Sharon et al. (7) and Miller et al. (8) data.